Bega schoolgirl murders: Lindsay Beckett

-Lindsay Hoani Beckett (born 27 March 1974) was born in New Zealand and lived in the Bay of Plenty town of Opotiki before moving to Australia.
-At the time of the murders, Beckett lived in Yass and had come to associate with Camilleri, five years his senior, in criminal pursuits.
+Lindsay Hoani Beckett (born 27 March 1974) was born in New Zealand, and lived in the Bay of Plenty town of Ōpōtiki before moving to Australia.
+At the time of the murders, Beckett lived in Yass, and had come to associate with Camilleri, who was five years his senior, in criminal pursuits.
 It would be Beckett who would eventually break and confess to police about the Bega murders, leading them to the bodies of the victims.

 It was claimed Camilleri exerted a strong influence over Beckett.
-In sentencing Beckett to life imprisonment, Justice Vincent described him as having "quite a low IQ" and as someone "who had fallen under the influence of an older individual of much stronger personality".
+In sentencing Beckett to life imprisonment, Justice Vincent described him as having "quite a low IQ," and as someone "who had fallen under the influence of an older individual of much stronger personality."
 In 2010, Beckett was moved to another jail after love letters from a former security guard were discovered in his cell.
 Beckett was 23 at the time of the murders.
 He will be 59 when eligible for parole in 2033.